philips-labs/terraform-aws-github-runner/README.md

 terraform apply
 ```

 Check the terraform output for the API gateway url (endpoint), which you need in the next step.
 The lambda for syncing the GitHub distribution will be executed by a trigger via CloudWatch.
-To ensure the binary is cached, trigger the `runner-binaries-syncer` manually.
-The payload does not matter. (e.g. `aws lambda invoke --function-name <environment>-syncer response.json`)
+After deployment the function is triggered via S3 to ensure the distribution is cached.

 ### Setup GitHub App (part 2)